EightBit-Panda/USB-HIDguard/README.md

 # USB-HIDGuard

-USB-HIDGuard is a Windows application designed to protect users against malicious USB HID devices (such as Rubber Ducky–style attacks) by detecting newly connected HID devices and requiring explicit user approval before input is allowed.
+USB-HIDGuard is a Windows application designed to protect users against malicious USB HID devices (such as Rubber Ducky–style attacks, pyDucky etc.) by detecting newly connected HID devices and requiring explicit user approval before input is allowed.

 The application focuses on practical, user-mode protection for private users, providing an additional